survivejs/maintenance-book/manuscript/packaging/01-where-to-start.md

 ## To Consume Packages or to Develop Them

 The point of a package manager like npm is to avoid unnecessary development effort.
-Instead of developing every piece of code yourself, you consume ready-made functionality using npm.
+Instead of developing every piece of code yourself, you consume readymade functionality using npm.
 This isn't without its problems as you have to research and test your options.

 npm ecosystem is vast and it hosts multiple smaller communities, such as AngularJS, Ember, or React.
 Certain utility libraries, like Lodash, are valuable across these boundaries. npm offers a lot of choice and it's not uncommon to have tens of options available to address your specific problem.